The Last Face

 The Last Face is a 2016 American drama film directed by Sean Penn and written by Erin Dignam.
 The film stars Charlize Theron, Javier Bardem, Adèle Exarchopoulos, and Jean Reno.
 It was selected to compete for the Palme d'Or at the 2016 Cannes Film Festival, debuting to generally poor reviews.
-The film was released on DirecTV on June 29, 2017, before being released on video on demand and in theaters on July 28, 2017, by Saban Films.
+The film was released on DirecTV on June 29, 2017, before being released by Saban Films on video on demand and in theaters on July 28, 2017.

 Plot

-Wren Peterson is a physician and activist working in West Africa with the organization Doctors of the World that her dead father started so many years ago.
-She's happy to lead the organization, but frequently finds herself negatively comparing herself to her father's achievements.
-During 2003 Wren meets Miguel, a handsome surgeon who has also devoted himself to treating people from impoverished and war torn sections of the world.
+Wren Peterson is a physician and activist working in West Africa with the organization Doctors of the World that her late father started many years ago.
+She is happy to lead the organization, but frequently finds herself negatively comparing herself to her father's achievements.
+In 2003, Wren meets Miguel, a handsome surgeon who has also devoted himself to treating people from impoverished and war-torn sections of the world.
 The two fall in love but Wren soon discovers that Miguel has had a prior sexual relationship with her cousin, which contributes to the decay of their relationship.